EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * "Follow me": F.
 * "Stand still": S.
 * "Run away" which is almost opposite to FOLLOWME: R.
-* Companion "interactions" like attaching to the Ladder: Z.
+* Companion jumping and "interactions" like attaching to the Ladder: Z.
 * Melee attack: E.
 * Ball kick attack: Q.